 Public policy support for green buildings?

-What public policy support can governments provide for green buildings?
+What public policy support can governments provide for green buildings and sustainable building practices?
 Governments may adopt a variety of incentives to stimulate green building growth in local communities, where buildings comprise 40% of energy use.
-These incentives can positively affect job creation and reduced air pollutions while helping fulfill contributions to sustainability.
-With more countries setting goals to reduce CO2 emissions and pollution, decisive action must be taken to stimulate green building growth.
+These incentives can positively affect job creation and reduce air pollution while helping fulfill contributions to sustainability and greenhouse gas reduction goals.
+With more countries setting goals to reduce CO₂ emissions and pollution, decisive action must be taken to stimulate net-zero building growth.

 Fiscal vs Non-Fiscal Government Incentives